canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/windows-ubuntu-hyperv-containers/windows-ubuntu-hyperv-containers.md

 C:\Users\mathi\> .\ docker.exe run -it ubuntu
 ```

 Congratulations!
-You have successfully set up your system to use containers with Hyper-V isolation on Windows and run your very own Ubuntu container.
+You have successfully set up your system to use containers with Hyper-V isolation on Windows, and have run your very own Ubuntu container.

 ## Getting help
 Duration: 1:00